 A victim of sexual abuse at a doctor’s office has the right to sue their abuser.
 Doctors can face both criminal and civil consequences for their actions against you, and it is worth looking into holding them accountable.
 We are here to stand by your side throughout your case to help you pursue the outcome you deserve in your case.

-Hospitals Are Also On The Hook
+Hospitals and Medical Practices Are Also On The Hook

 In addition to the individual practitioner, the hospital or medical practice could be held liable for victims’ damages.
 They may be accountable for failing to adequately screen new hires, failing to remove employees accused of misconduct, failing to properly manage accusations of abuse, and many more instances of negligence.

 Stand Up To Abusive Medical Providers – Get A Free Consultation